smithy-lang/smithy/docs/source-2.0/guides/model-validation-examples.rst

     }

-Ignore Validator for specific shape id
+Ignore Validator for specific Shape ID
 ==========================================

 Selectors can also be used to ignore one or more shapes based on the shape's id.
 This example uses selectors to